Talc Contaminated With Asbestos

-Talc can easily become contaminated with asbestos, given the close proximity of the two minerals in natural deposits.
+Talc contaminated with asbestos can occur given the close proximity of the two minerals in natural deposits.
 In fact, it is not uncommon for both talc and asbestos to be found in the same mineral deposits.

 The type of asbestos that is most frequently found in the same mineral deposits as talc is tremolite, which is a form of amphibole asbestos.

 As the talc is mined, tremolite fibers may be released.
-This puts the miners at risk, as well as the future consumers of the products for which the talc will be used.
+This puts the miners at risk, as well as the future consumers of the products for which the talc will be used, such as talcum powders.

 While the FDA now has standards in place regarding testing of talc to determine whether asbestos is present, such testing may not have been as accurate in its earlier days.
-As such, some products initially thought to be free from asbestos may have contained small amounts.
+As such, some products initially thought to be free from asbestos may have contained small amounts of asbestos.

 For more information on this topic, visit our How Asbestos in Talcum Powder Can Cause Mesothelioma page.